thomasJoei/swagger-codegen-springboot/readme.md

  * To show how to use an OpenAPI specification file to generate server code (here interfaces and model classes).
  * To avoid the problem of **overwritten code** during code generation.
- * Give a already set up project, that you can use as a start to build your Rest API.
+ * Provide a project already set up and ready to run, that you can use as a start to build your Rest API.

 ## Quick start